-Quizzes: At the beginning of each week (i.e., Sunday at 11:59pm (EST)) I'll open up a 10-question multiple-choice quiz on Canvas.
+Quizzes: At the beginning of each week (i.e., Sunday at 11:59pm (EST)) I'll open up a 10question multiple-choice quiz on Canvas.
 They'll be timed, such that you won't be able to look up answers quickly enough without knowing exactly where to look, so preparation's important.
 These quizzes are non-cumulative, thus they will focus on the current material being covered that week/module.
 Also, the questions will be randomly selected from a large question pool so each person's quiz will differ.
 Quizzes for each module will be due at the end of each module/week, which is usually a Sunday, at 11:59pm (EST).
 Please remember that you are to complete these quizzes independently and any violation of the academic code of conduct on quizzes will result in a course grade penalty of one letter grade and completion of an ethical decision making/plagiarism training course.
 However, if you have a prior history of misconduct then misconduct will result in an E grade in the course.
-There will be 10 quizzes in total, one for each of the modules 2 -11, each worth 5 points (1/2 point per question).
-Your lowest quiz score will be dropped, so 9 quizzes x (10 questions x 1/2 points each) = 45 points total.
+There will be 10 quizzes in total, one for each of the modules 2 -12, each worth 5 points (.5 points per question).
+Your lowest quiz score will be dropped, so 10 quizzes x (10 questions x 1/2 points each) = 50 points total.

-Discussion Posts: Starting with module 1 we will have a discussion post about every other module with the total number of posts being 4.
+Discussion Posts: There will be a total of 3 discussion posts throughout class, with your lowest discussion grade being dropped.
 Your posts will consist of an initial post which will entail you addressing the topic posed by me as well as a follow up response to one of your fellow students' posts.
 The purpose of these posts is for you to think critically about a topic and share your thoughts with your fellow students.
 The posts will likely change format from one to the next, but I will provide you with a detailed rubric for each post so you will have a clear understanding of what I am looking for in that particular post.
 I will open the post at the beginning of each module as well as post the rubric.
 The reason behind having 2 due dates for this assignment is to make sure that you give everyone ample time to read your post and create a thoughtful response.
 Hopefully this will allow for some really great discussions!!!
 Please remember that you are to complete these posts independently and any violation of the academic code of conduct on discussion posts (e.g., plagiarism, posting a blank post to see others responses before posting your own post, etc.) will result in a course grade penalty of one letter grade and completion of an ethical decision making/plagiarism training course.
 However, if you have a prior history of misconduct then misconduct will result in an E grade in the course.
 To earn your full points, make sure you fully answer/address each component in the initial post and provide a thoughtful response to a fellow student's post that will generate further discussions.
-Each post will be worth a maximum of 20 points, so with 3 posts x 20 points = 60 points total.
+Each post will be worth a maximum of 20 points, so with 2 posts x 20 points = 40points total.
 Your lowest discussion grade will be dropped.